On the use of ordered factors as explanatory variables: Numerical illustrations

 \subsection{Oesophageal cancer data}

-To demonstrate the working of the method in a concrete situation, we consider a set of data referring to a case-control study of Std.\,Error oesophageal cancer reported by \cite{bres:day:1980}, and available in the \Rlang\ computing environment as dataset \texttt{esoph}.
+To demonstrate the working of the method in a concrete situation, we consider a set of data referring to a case-control study of oesophageal cancer reported by \cite{bres:day:1980}, and available in the \Rlang\ computing environment as dataset \texttt{esoph}.
 The aim of the exercise is to model the number of cases and controls using three numerical explanatory variables which have been grouped into categories, hence yielding three ordered factors.
 Specifically, there are six groups for age (factor \texttt{agegp}), four groups for alcohol consumption (\texttt{alcgp}), and four groups for tobacco consumption (\texttt{tobgp}).

-Logistic regression models have been fitted to the number of cases and controls, via the \Rlang\ command \texttt{glm}, with a linear predictor built from above-described explanatory variables.
-After an initial model with maximal degrees of the orthogonal polynomials representing the ordered factors, the non-significant components have been removed, leading to the model summarized in Table~\ref{t:m3a}.
+Logistic regression models have been fitted to the number of cases and controls, via the \Rlang\ command \texttt{glm}, with a linear predictor built from the above-described explanatory variables.
+After fitting an initial model with maximal degrees of the orthogonal polynomials representing the ordered factors, the non-significant components have been removed, leading to the model summarized in Table~\ref{t:m3a}.
+Here and in the following, the suffixes `.L', `.Q' and `.C' denote the linear, quadratic and cubic terms of a factor.
 Although the quadratic component of \texttt{alcgp} is not significant, it has been retained because the cubic component is, in order to follow a hierarchical building scheme.

 For this initial illustration, we focus on the \texttt{alcgp} factor, and apply the method introduced in Section~\ref{s:method} only to \texttt{alcgp}.
 The linear, quadratic and cubic effects of the factor \texttt{alcgp} in Table~\ref{t:m3a} are now replaced by a single explanatory variable denoted \texttt{alcgp.scores}.
 Two variants have been developed: one using the $S_{U}$ and the other using the $g$-and-$h$ distribution.
 Numerical minimization of the residual deviance computed at different values of the transformation parameters has produced the values $(\gamma, \delta)=(-0.025, 0.395)$ for $S_{U}$ and $(g,h)=(0.116, 1.85)$ for $g$-and-$h$.
 The outcomes of the corresponding logistic regressions are reported in Table~\ref{t:m4}.